 - You can pre-order your free-range turkeys from Aurora Provisions or Rosemont Market.
 Between the two of them you can source also the pies, rolls, quick breads, side dishes and just about other item you might need for your Thanksgiving dinner.

-- Standard Baking, Scratch Baking, and many of the other bakeries in the area are good sources for pies, breads, etc. Cranberry Island Kitchen is selling turkey-shaped whoopie pies.
+- Standard Baking, Scratch Baking, Maine Pie Line, Two Fat Cats, Foley’s and many of the other bakeries in the area are good sources for pies, breads, etc.

-- Learn how to put together a holiday cheese plate from cheese expert Shannon Tallman.
+- Learn how to put together a holiday cheese plate from Certified Cheese Professional Shannon Tallman.

 - Listen to this interview with authors David Buchanan, Sandy Oliver and Michael Sanders about the traditions of Thanksgiving Dinner.